Jan 30, 2018, 3:14:54 PM CST Aug 31, 2023, 2:43:06 PM CDT

 There are many reasons children develop a cough, and it can be difficult for parents to determine what is causing the cough and when to see the pediatrician.

 Typically, a child's cough is nothing to worry about.
-Every year parents can expect their children to get several colds, especially during the fall and winter months, which can result in coughing as a side effect.
+Parents can expect their children to get several colds each year, especially during the fall and winter.
 But there are times when it is important to call your child's doctor.

-To help parents understand the severity of their child's cough and what it may indicate, Michael Lee, M.D., pediatrician with Children's Health℠ and Professor at UT Southwestern, shares his advice: "As a general rule, if your child has a cough that is getting progressively worse and/or lasting longer than five to seven days without improvement, it's a good idea to have them seen by a medical professional."
+"As a general rule, if your child has a cough that is getting progressively worse and/or lasting longer than a week without improvement, it's a good idea to have them seen by a medical professional,” says Dr. Zakhidova.

 What's causing my child's cough?